Open source code is everywhere, and it needs to be managed to mitigate security risks.

 Software Composition Analysis (SCA) is a segment of the application security testing (AST) tool market that deals with managing open source component use.
 SCA tools perform automated scans of an application’s code base, including related artifacts such as containers and registries, to identify all open source components, their license compliance data, and any security vulnerabilities.
-In addition to providing visibility into open source use, some SCA tools also help fix open source vulnerabilities through prioritization and auto remediation.
+In addition to providing visibility into open source use, some SCA tools also help fix open source vulnerabilities through prioritization and automated remediation.

 SCA tools typically start with a scan to generate an inventory report of all the open source components in your products, including all direct and transitive dependencies.
 Having a detailed inventory of all your open source components is the foundation of managing your open source use.
-After all, you can’t secure or ensure compliance of a component you don’t know you’re using.
+After all, you cannot secure or ensure compliance of a component you don’t know you’re using.

 Once all open source components have been identified, SCA tools provide information on each component.
 This includes details about a component’s open source license, attribution requirements, and whether that license is compatible with your organization’s policies.

 One of the main functions of Software Composition Analysis tools is to identify open source components with known vulnerabilities.
-Good SCA solutions will not only tell you what open source libraries have known vulnerabilities, they will also tell you whether your code calls the affected library and suggest a fix when applicable.
+Good SCA solutions will not only tell you what open source libraries have known vulnerabilities, but they will also tell you whether your code calls the affected library and suggest a fix when applicable.
 The solution should also identify open source libraries in your code base that need to be updated or patched.

-Leading SCA solutions automate the entire process of open source selection, approval, and tracking.
+Advanced SCA solutions automate the entire process of open source selection, approval, and tracking.
 Some are even able to alert developers about vulnerabilities in a component before a pull request is made and the component enters the system.
 This saves developers precious time and increases their accuracy.